techbrett/OfficeDocs-SkypeForBusiness/Teams/new-teams-vdi-requirements-deploy.md

   :::image type="content" source="media/new-teams-troubleshooting-error-isntallation-org-policies.png" alt-text="error with org policies.":::

 > [!IMPORTANT]
 > The 'side by side' method is only supported in persistent environments.
-Classic Teams 1.7.00.7956 or higher will suppress the app switcher toggle irrespective of the Teams Admin Center policy value when classic Teams is running in a non-persistent environment, where non-persistent is detected based on the installation folder of classic Teams MSI, C:\Program Files (x86).
+Classic Teams 1.7.00.7956 or higher suppresses the app switcher toggle irrespective of the Teams Admin Center policy value when classic Teams is running in a non-persistent environment, where non-persistent is detected based on the installation folder of classic Teams MSI, C:\Program Files (x86).

 ## Classic Teams versus new Teams installers in VDI environments